MorganMLGman/info_webpage/content/projects/this_website.md

       apt update -y && apt upgrade -y
 ```

 I am using [Telegram Bot API](https://core.telegram.org/bots/api) to send messages from the script.
-This allows me to receive notifications about the status of the VM and any errors that occur during the creation process.
+This allows me to receive notifications about the status of the VM and errors that occur during the creation process.
 After performing `apt update && apt upgrade`, I installed Docker and Docker Compose using commands from the [official Docker documentation](https://docs.docker.com/engine/install/ubuntu/).

 Init script is executed by the `init.service` I created.
 This service executed the script only once, when the VM is created, and not at every start of the VM.